NickGrunert/master-thesis/modules/ndsm_analysis.typ

     It is observable that the image which contains logarithmic normalization has less extreme maxima and minima, which makes it easier to interpret the image, due to the smaller values being more prominent, leading to a more balanced image in intensity.
     In the Image not using logarithmic scaling, most colours become very pale whilest only the extreme values on for example the edges of the house become intensively coloured, leading to the fact, that the image becomes hard to interpret by human eyes when trying to evaluate or validate the calculated data.
     The results of both are of quite different quality, which is due to the parameter of 'clipped percentage’ and input parameter for the Canny Edge Detection algorithm.
-    It appears that they could be changed in such a way that both images are much more similar in quality, but this is not researched in depth until after @scoring, when better experimentation is possible due to the scoring system.
+    It appears that they could be changed in such a way that both images are much more similar in quality, but this is not researched in depth until after @section:scoring, when better experimentation is possible due to the scoring system.
     For now, further experiments will continue to use the logarithmic normalization, as it is a simple and effective way to enhance the contrast of the image, which in turn results in a wider or better scope for parameter tuning.

     #figure(